doc4d/docs/docs/API/WebFormClass.md

 If you [enable](#enablestate) or disable several states in the same user function, all modifications are sent at the same time to the client once the function ends.

-For more information on web form states, please refer to [developer.qodly.com](https://developer.qodly.com/docs/studio/pageLoaders/states).
+For more information on web form states, please refer to [States section on developer.qodly.com](https://developer.qodly.com/docs/studio/pageLoaders/states).